hpc2n/softwareaccounting/extras/README.md

-= sgas-sa-registrant
+= sgas-registrant

-sgas-sa-registrant is copied and modified from the SGAS project.
+sgas-registrant is a copy of bart-registrant from https://github.com/sgas/bart/

 Information about SGAS can be found at https://sgas.github.io/ or https://github.com/sgas/